 Example command WITH spaces and case sensitivity requirements:

-If you do not get a ping result back or a valid IP address assigned to the Ethernet adapter in the machine that you used the Image Backup/DR Boot Disc with it is probably because the standard set of Windows PE based drivers that came with the Image Backup/DR Boot Disc that you built did not contain the specific network adapter driver that you are now attempting to utilize the ping and ipconfig commands with.
-You will need to rebuild the DR Boot Disc using the Advanced Mode and include the appropriate Windows PE network adapter driver.
+If you do not get a ping result back or a valid IP address assigned, it is likely because the standard set of Windows PE-based drivers that came with the Image Backup/DR Boot Disc that you built did not contain the specific network adapter drivers you need for your hardware.
+If this is the case, you will need to rebuild the DR Boot Disc using the Advanced Mode and include the appropriate Windows PE network adapter driver from your Manufacturer.

 You can then run the restore the Image Backup/DR image backup using your mapped network drive.